 We know from decades of experience and countless studies on learning styles that children learn best when their senses are engaged.
 By utilizing multi-sensory, cross curricular learning strategies, our students are empowered to make connections and explore their world in a deeper way.
 We strive to incorporate as many of these strategies as possible into our daily routine here at Theophany School through our Enrichment Programs, which include weekly programs, monthly visitors, and field trips.
+Stay tuned for exciting new additions coming this Fall!

 Music with Mr. Andreas